Wilfred/ag.el/README.md

 `*-project` commands automatically choose the directory to search, automatically detecting git, Subversion and Mercurial project roots.

+`*-regexp` commands allow you to specify a PCRE pattern for your search term.

-`*-files` commands allow you to specify a PCRE pattern for files to search in.
+`*-files` commands allow you to specify a PCRE pattern for file names to search in.
 By default, ag searches in all files.
 Note that in both cases, ag ignores files that are ignored by your VCS (e.g. things mentioned in .gitignore).